joy-of-react/project-toast/README.md

 **Acceptance Criteria:**

-- Create a new `/src/hooks` directory, and add a new `.js` file for your custom hook.
-You can name it whatever you'd like.
+- We want to create a new generic hook that makes it easy to listen for `keydown` events in React.
+It's up to you to come up with the best “consumer experience”.
-- Copy over the boilerplate for event listening (eg. the `useEffect` hook, the `addEventListener` call, the cleanup function…) into this new custom hook.
+- Because this is a generic hook, it shouldn't be stored with the `ToastProvider` component.
+Create a new `/src/hooks` directory, and place your new hook in there.
-- Replace the "escape" key handling with this new custom hook.
+- The `ToastProvider` component should use this new hook.
 - **Make sure there are no ESLint warnings.**
   - In VSCode, ESLint warnings are shown as squiggly yellow underlines.
 You can view the warning by hovering over the underlined characters, or by opening the “Problems” tab (`⌘` + `Shift` + `M`, or Ctrl + `Shift` + `M`).